DesiKS/reacto_wk5/README.md

 ## Interviewer Prompt

-Given a binary tree, write a function that will return the node in the tree with greatest depth.You may assume there is a unique deepest node.
+Given a binary tree, write a function that will return the node value at the deepest level of the tree.
+You may assume there is a unique deepest node.

 ---